 Just because you have a marriage license with your new last name doesn't mean you've officially changed your name.
 Sorry to break it to you but that's really just the first step.
 And you thought that was the hard part—wait until you see the lines at the social security office and motor vehicle bureau!
-There is a shortcut, though, you can make it easy on yourself and get the Name Change Kit on TheNest.com.
-Want to do it the hard way, see below.
+There is a shortcut, though, you can make it easy on yourself and get our Hitchswitch Name Change service.
+Rather do it the hard way?
+See below:

 Don't change your name before the honeymoon.
 Your new name has to match all travel documents, most importantly, your passport and processing name changes on passports generally takes anywhere from four to six weeks.